Osteopath in Sydney

 *Health Fund rebates are available for Osteopathy consults, and at Ryde Natural Health Clinic we can swipe your card on the spot.

-- Kevin and Kuan are specialists in their field who have obtained the highest Osteopathic qualifications.
+- Kevin, Kris, Dan and Patricia are specialists in their field who have obtained the highest Osteopathic qualifications.

 - Health fund rebates are available for all of our services, and we can swipe your card on the spot!